 In the model-based enterprise (MBE) paradigm, enterprises are fueled by the digital thread, an authoritative, integrated information flow that connects all product life cycle phases.
 Standard data representations play a crucial role in facilitating the vision of MBE due to the role of standards in facilitating interoperability, lowering the cost of solutions, ensuring repeatability of methods, and protecting data assets from obsolescence.
 Neither widely used product data standards nor commercial engineering software adequately supports universally unique identifiers (UUIDs) throughout the digital thread, providing a significant roadblock to realizing the model-based enterprise.

-The scope of this research is the use of UUIDs in product data standards primarily during the design to manufacturing and inspection workflow.
-The product data standards considered are ISO 10303-242 (APs may be implemented in different software systems.
-STEP APs discussed in this paper include AP 209: Multidisciplinary analysis and design2, AP 238 Model based integrated manufacturing3, and AP 242 Managed model-based 3D engineering4).
+The scope of this research is the evaluation of a standard model in interoperability testing.
+The product data standard evaluated is ISO 10303-242 (AP 242 Managed model-based 3D engineering4).

-MTConnect5 is developed by the MTConnect Institute, a subsidiary of the Association for Manufacturing Technology, an American National Standards Institute (ANSI)- accredited standards development organization.
-MTConnect is a model-based standard for process execution data collection and classification from manufacturing equipment and

-Quality Information Framework (QIF) is developed and maintained by the Digital Metrology Standards Consortium (DMSC)6, an ANSI-accredited standards development organization, officially ISO 23952:2020 - Automation systems and integration — Quality information framework (QIF) — An integrated model for manufacturing quality informatThis paper discusses proposed novel uses of UUIDs for a CAD object and aggregated CAD objects that compose a single domain concept in product data standards.
-UUIDs are proposed for inclusion in the STEP product model to address findability issues9,10 in multi-domain and multi-life-cycle engineering and manufacturing contexts.
+This paper discusses evaluation of interoperability testing of UUIDs for a CAD object and aggregated CAD objects that compose a single domain concept in product data standards.
+UUIDs are included in the STEP product model to address findability issues9,10 in multi-domain and multi-life-cycle engineering and manufacturing contexts.

 Product Data Standards

-This section introduces the product data standards considered in this research.
+This section introduces the product data standard considered in this research.

-ISO 10303 (STEP) Application Protocol 238

-ISO 10303-238:20223, titled “Managed model-based integrated manufacturing,” is an information standard for describing manufacturing execution process plans and machine code for machining centers.

-The goal of AP 238 is to enable a form of manufacturing in which models are used to control processes11.
-AP 238 defines a language for manufacturing that enables just-in-time automation of changes to products, processes, and resources during manufacturing.
-Tasks are divided into a

-tree of work plans containing working steps.
-Working steps select tooling and define operations to machine features.
-The inclusion of Product Manufacturing Information (PMI) representation enables checking of the dimensions of a machining result against manufacturing requirements; kinematics enables a machine tool’s capabilities to be validated against the motion requirements of the machining program before it is selected as a substitute machine for a manufacturing task.
-Tessellated models allow operations to be applied to additive and subtractive manufacturing processes.

 ISO 10303 (STEP) Application Protocol 242